 Shakespeare’s plays weren’t meant to be read, they were meant to be performed.
 Sitting in the middle of an overly warm room in an uncomfortable school uniform while a bored teacher drones on about glitter and gold, it can be hard to remember that.
 When you read it out loud, however, things can suddenly become clear.
 Pay attention to the commas and full stops and add pauses when necessary.
 Plays are written in a style that doesn’t correspond to how the sentences are said, so you don’t always need to stop at the end of each line.
 Once you get into the rhythm of speaking, it’ll be easier to understand the dialogue.

 2. Keep Notes

 Jotting down your thoughts as you go through the play can help you revise later on.
 Having a pen and paper next to you with the family tree or major plot points will make it easier to understand.
 One key feature of every Shakespearean play is the sheer amount of characters.
-It can be difficult to keep track of who is who and how they’re related and what their goals are, so having this info at hand is good to have.
+It can be difficult to keep track of who is who, how they’re related, and what their goals are, so having this info at hand is good to have.

 3. Have Fun

 It’s easier to understand the plays when they’re read aloud, but it’s even better if you act it out instead.
 Having fun with it will help you to enjoy Shakespeare even more.
 A lot of dialogue is full of puns and jokes that are easier to understand when performed.
 Adding a touch of drama and theatre makes everything more enjoyable and it will definitely help you remember the lines better when you recite them out loud.

 4. Read a Summary